riteshsingla36/riteshsingla36/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning MERN Stack | Full Stack Development
 - 💞 I’m looking to collaborate on MERN Stack Projects
-- 📫 How to reach me ritesh.singla36@gmail.com
+- 📫 You can reach me at ritesh.singla36@gmail.com
+- ⚡ Fun fact: Qualification-wise I do not belong to any engineering background

 <h3 align="center">Feel Free to Contact me.....</h3>